This easy 7-Ingredient Vegan Gluten-free Peanut Butter Cookie recipe is made with all-purpose gluten-free flour, no refined sugar, and is oil-free.

 These grain-free peanut butter cookies are made with 7 wholesome ingredients:

-- All-purpose 1:1 gluten free flour – make sure it contains xanthan gum!
+- All-purpose 1:1 gluten-free flour – make sure it contains xanthan gum!
 I am using bob’s red mill 1 to 1 baking flour blend.
-It contains healthy gluten free flours like rice flour, tapioca flour, sorghum, brown rice flour and xanthan gum
+It contains healthy gluten-free flour like rice flour, tapioca flour, sorghum, brown rice flour, and xanthan gum.

 - Vanilla extract